 There still an obvious way if you really want to offer your seat, or just to beat the stubbornness out of them (I’m joking they are just being nice).
 Act like you are getting off the train and inform them to take your seat.

 2. Japanese Males Cannot Go Home Early

 No one likes to leave work late.
 No one likes to arrive at our safe haven late at night.
 That’s an exception for the Japanese working males.

 I’m not being discriminating against females so calm down.
-Japan still have a strong culture where the males are suppose to work and females should be the one at home.
+Japan still has a strong culture where the males are supposed to work and females should be the one at home.
 Reaching home early will make others think that you are not working hard enough.

 What the working males like to do is to go out for a drink or hang out with their colleagues and friends.
 They will usually stay until 9 plus before leaving for home.

 This is the most common question people ask each other when Japanese males lepak around after their work.

 Japan transport system is insanely complicated.
 The question allows Japanese to plan their trip early.
 This also gives a good gauge of what time they will be leaving home by inferring from the last train timings.